Ifti87/git-github/README.md

 # git-github
 This is a Git Readme file
-Not having .git file as instructor Reshmaa showed in the tutorial
+Not having .git file as instructor Reshmaa showed in the tutorial Ufff